Safeline as an organisation works hard to comply with the ‘General Data Protection Regulation’. We also adhere to the following documents:

 What information does Safeline collect and why?

 Safeline collects and processes a range of personal and sensitive information about you to correctly assess your needs, provide you with the best available support and report anonymously to its funders.
-Data may be collected in a variety of ways including by phone, e-mail or in person, through assessment forms, referral forms and notes and will include;
+Data may be collected in a variety of ways including by phone, e-mail, text or in person, through assessment forms, referral forms and notes and depending upon which service you access may include;

 - your name, address and contact details, including email address and telephone number, date of birth and gender;